A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Sam Staton for providing an example that helped us in the completeness proof.
-We also appreciate the comments of anonymous reviewers significantly improving results.
+We are grateful to Sam Staton for providing an example that helped us discover the completeness proof.
+We also appreciate the comments of the anonymous reviewers.
 The authors receive support from MOE Tier 2 grant MOE2014-T2-2-076.
 The first author receives support from NRF grant 2018R1C1B5046826 funded by Korea government (MSIT).
 The second author receives support from Singapore NRF grant NRF2014NCR-NCR001-30.